samaripov/PaceMates/Backend/tests/README.md

 - ✓ Persists new todo in the DB if the use is logged in
 - ✓ Does not persist the new todo in the DB when the user is not logged in

+### POST /todo/toggle_complete
+- ✓ Persists the complete toggle when logged in
+- ✓ Redirects the user to the login page and the completeness toggle is ignored

 ### GET /login
 - ✓ Renders login page for unauthenticated users
 - ✓ Redirects authenticated users to landing page